sushant5101/Hang_man_CLI_based/README.md

 ==> Hang_man_1:
               I am in the way of making the 2nd version of the game hang man curently same in the point of the 1st game version working on the easy function.
 Trying to handell the entred input checking and more hoping i may not stuck in the same function twice it will be fine if i got stuck on another problem lets see.
 I will make commits in the way if i delete some code it may be help full to recover.

+==> Hang_man_1.1:
+                 I made progress in this uplode I finall completed the logic for the easy level on "Hang_man_1" there were "157" line of code but that line got reduced in this uplode bu "-84" lines that is becaucse i have removed the duplicate checking logic it may get added after the complition of all the function.
+The duplicate checking might only be necessary when replacing the "_" with the corresponding letter, and I still have to implement the hang man logic.
+Now one function is completed I will move on to another it will be fast in my thought.
+I am thinkinh i only have to change some of the checking logic for other level.